IRS Disclosure Tax Law Services – Golding & Golding (Tax Law Specialist)

 Golding and Golding are highly experienced IRS International Tax Lawyers.
 We represent clients worldwide with simple-to-complex IRS offshore and foreign disclosure/compliance matters.

-We have successfully completed several hundred offshore disclosure submissions, including: OVDP, IRM Voluntary Disclosure, Streamlined & Reasonable Cause submissions.
+We have successfully completed more than 1,000 offshore disclosure submissions, including: OVDP, IRM Voluntary Disclosure, Streamlined & Reasonable Cause submissions.

 We also serve as advisors to several high-profile Clients and other Professionals in over 75-countries.